-Online fitness took on a new meaning in 2020
+Online fitness took on a new meaning

 Video coaching has become a popular way to stay fit during the Covid-19 pandemic.
 Those that would normally head to the gym and take a class can find a form of substitution in these classes.
 Those looking to get more from their regular workout might turn to these tools and apps to create a more interesting workout.
 Then there are online coaching videos from those teaching basic exercise for their first-timers.
 Right now, these video coaching sessions offer a few benefits to users.
 They can:

 At the moment, this is all great and it works for the situation we are in.
 Although, there was a point where Peloton had to suspend live classes due to a trainer testing positive.
 But, eventually, many people stuck on their stationary bikes will be able to train outdoors and gym classes will resume.
 The question here is whether video coaching will still play such an important role in fitness once the pandemic is over.
 Are users going to find that this is the best approach for them and stick with it?
 Or, will the fad crash and burn?

 Video coaching was always meant to be a big deal before any of us had to conform to self-isolation.

 The end of 2019 and the beginning of 2020 saw many brands bring in many compatible apps and consoles that allowed for video coaching.
 The idea was that these online connections would give users a different option for staying fit and competing with others in the comfort of their homes.
 The outbreak of Coronavirus just meant that the need for online coaching and its impact shifted.
 Video coaching was seen as a beneficial alternative for those that: